Client Initiated a Chargeback (Dispute)

 Chargeback Resolutions

-There are a few resolutions possible once a chargeback has been initiated:
+There are a few resolutions possible once a charge-back has been initiated:

-- Dispute won: If you have submitted evidence and you win a dispute (the bank has ruled in your favor) you will receive a deposit with the amount of dispute
+- Dispute won: If you have submitted evidence and win a dispute (the bank has ruled in your favor) you will receive a deposit with the amount of dispute

 - Dispute lost: If you have submitted evidence and you do not win a dispute (the bank has not ruled in your favor) money will not be returned to your account